"Security vs. Interoperability" Arguments: An Analytical Framework: Introduction

-\paragraph{Other related work} That security engineering requires consideration of contextual sociotechnical factors is hardly a new observation~\cite{ross_book}, and the security economics literature has long highlighted and studied the idea that ``security failure is caused by bad incentives at least as often as by bad design'' \cite{AM07,ross_econ}.
+\paragraph{Other related work} That security engineering requires consideration of contextual sociotechnical factors is hardly a new observation~\cite{ross_book}.
+The security economics literature has long highlighted and studied the idea that ``security failure is caused by bad incentives at least as often as by bad design'' \cite{AM07,ross_econ}.
 Much of security economics considers how incentives influence security outcomes.
 Our inquiry takes a different angle, in a similar spirit: we ask how security arguments can be leveraged to serve other economic goals.

-Digital competition policy and antitrust enforcement have been responding to digital markets trends long before the recent wave of interest in big tech and antitrust.
-Microsoft's bundling of Internet Explorer with Windows was the subject of a landmark 1998 antitrust case.\footnote{\emph{United States v.
-Microsoft Corporation}, 253 F.3d 34 (D.C.
+Digital competition policy and antitrust enforcement have been responding to trends in digital markets long before the recent wave of interest in big tech and antitrust.
+Microsoft's bundling of Internet Explorer with Windows was the subject of a landmark 1998 antitrust case.\footnote{United States v.
+Microsoft Corp., 253 F.3d 34 (D.C.
 Cir.
 2001).} Net neutrality regulations, which required internet service providers not to give preferred treatment to certain types of content or traffic for economic reasons, have been at the heart of political controversies since the 1990s \cite{nyt_net_neutrality, nn1, nn2, nn3, nn4, nn5, nn6}.
 The ``security vs. interoperability'' narrative, our focus in this paper, is a more recent development that very little prior work has considered.
-Since the DMA, a promising initial literature has begun to examine the complex technical considerations around securely interoperating end-to-end encrypted messaging~\cite{dma_concerns_e2ee_ross,dma_how_to_e2ee}.
+Since the European Union's Digital Markets Act (DMA), a promising initial literature has begun to examine the technical complexities of securely interoperating end-to-end encrypted messaging~\cite{dma_concerns_e2ee_ross,dma_how_to_e2ee}.